 - An explanation of Faculty expectations can be found here.

-- Applications are due at three deadlines annually, March 15, July 15 and November 15.
-Please send them by email to email@example.com.
+- Applications are due at three deadlines annually, March 15, July 15 and November 15; however, we will not be accepting applications on March 15, 2018.
+Please send them by email to firstname.lastname@example.org.
 Application receipt will be confirmed.

 External Advisory Board (EAB) Evaluation (Round I)